16 Types of Crassula Varieties with Names and Pictures

 Crassula muscosa commonly called Watch Chain Plant, Rattail Crassula or Clubmoss Crassula is a much-branched succulent plant with tiny, scale-like, light-green leaves which are densely packed around a thin stem.

 Watch Chain Plant leaves are arranged in opposite pairs around the stem in four rows which gives the stem a square shape.
-The stems start off erect but as they mature, they begin to trail due to the weight of the leaves placing this plant among the best plants for hanging baskets.
+The stems start off erect but as they mature, they begin to trail due to the weight of the leaves placing this plant among plants for hanging baskets.

-Crassula muscosa thrives in bright light with at least 4-6 hours of direct sunlight, average warmth of 20-280C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Crassula muscosa thrives in bright light with at least 4-6 hours of direct sunlight, warmth of 20-280C, humidity of 50-55% and moderately moist, fertile, well-drained succulents soil coupled with monthly feeding in the growing season.
+Read more on how to grow and care for Crassula muscosa.

 14. Crassula Baby Necklace (Crassula rupestris)